Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 9 · A Journey Into the “Eternal Ice” at Hintertux Glacier

-Hintertux Glacier hosts Austria’s one and only summer skiing experience—with year-round skiing, the resort also boasts the longest snow season in Austria.
-The Hintertux Glacier Ski Resort is as well known for state of the art, accessible ski lifts, personalized service and adaptive skiing and riding opportunities for people with a disability or special need, making it a popular training ground for disabled athletes.
-Tuxer Fernerhaus (2,660m) and Sommerbergalm (2,100m) on-mountain restaurants have fully accessible entrances, accessible restroom locations and lifts throughout.
+Hintertux Glacier hosts Austria’s one and only summer skiing experience –with year-round skiing, the resort also boasts the longest snow season in Austria.
+The Hintertux Glacier ski resort is as well known for its state-of-the-art, accessible ski lifts, personalised service and adaptive skiing and riding opportunities for people with a disability or special need, making it a popular training ground for disabled athletes.
+The Tuxer Fernerhaus (2,660m) and Sommerbergalm (2,100m) on-mountain restaurants have fully accessible entrances, accessible restroom locations and lifts throughout.

 Read moreShow less